Shirley Montag Almon

 Shirley Montag Almon (February 6, 1935 – September 29, 1975) was an American economist noted for the Almon Lag.

 Early life and education

-Almon was born on February 6, 1935, in Saxonburg, Pennsylvania, the oldest of seven children of Harold and Dorothea Montag.
+Shirley Montag was born on February 6, 1935, in Saxonburg, Pennsylvania, the eldest of seven children of Harold and Dorothea Montag.
 She was educated at Goucher College, Baltimore, and then for her PhD at Harvard University (1964).
-A core element of her PhD was published in Econometrica (1965) and introduced the now famous technique for estimating distributed lags.
+A core element of her PhD was published in Econometrica (1965), and introduced the now famous technique for estimating distributed lags.

 Career

 She went on to work at the Women's Bureau, the National Bureau of Economic Research, The Federal Reserve Bank of San Francisco, the Federal Reserve Board and at both Wesley College and Harvard University.
 Her most noted post was her appointment to the staff of the President's Council of Economic Advisors in 1966.

 Selected publications

 Personal life

 She married Clopper Almon Jr. on June 14, 1958.
-She was diagnosed with a brain tumor in December 1967 after four years of various symptoms, and died on September 29, 1975, in College Park, Maryland.
+She was diagnosed with a brain tumor in December 1967 after four years of various symptoms, and died on September 29, 1975, aged 40, in College Park, Maryland.